 The Adelphi Community Band in recent years has been playing at many festivals and fairs within a 70 mile radius of Adelphi in Southeastern Ohio.
-The band has a membership of 35 men and boys.
+The band has a membership of 25 men and boys.
 The ages of the band members ranges from the teens to some in their 80's.
 One member, Herman "Bill" Hinton joined the band as a teenager in 1924.
-He was one of the Trombone players but in recent years he has served as the Manager and Director of the Band.
+He was one of the Trombone players but in recent years he had served as the manager and Director of the Band until his death on June 20, 2000.
+Mr John Brown, one of the trumpet players, was appointed the director of the band and is the still the present director.
+Mr Glenn Hinton serves as the manager of the band.